svmiller/sTSD/cran-comments.md

 `devtools::spell_check()` results in a lot of typos, all of which are false positives.

 This is a new package of mine that I want as an initial development offering of mine.

+## Feedback to CRAN upon Initial Rejection

+The `Author:` field was non-compliant with CRAN guidelines.
+This one is compliant.